 Nomination Process to Legal Bodies

-For the nomination process to legal bodies please contact the Office of the Principal Clerk at the Church offices in Edinburgh.
+For the process of nominating to legal bodies, please contact the Office of the General Assembly at the Church offices in Edinburgh.
 The bodies concerned are the following:

 Nominations to the Legal Questions Committee shall continue to be handled through the regular process of nomination for all other bodies in the Church.

-The Nomination Committee has a Convener, Lynsey Kimmitt, a Vice-Convener, Bill Wishart, and 24 members appointed by the General Assembly.
+The Nomination Committee has a Convener, Julie Rennick; a Vice-Convener, Bill Wishart; and 24 members appointed by the General Assembly.

 Contact for more information

-If you require any further information about the Nomination Committee please email email@example.com or contact us at the Office of the Assembly Trustees in the Church offices in Edinburgh on 0131 240 2229.
+If you require any further information about the Nomination Committee, please email email@example.com or on tel 0131 240 2229.

 The Nomination Committee usually meets twice a year, in August and January.
-It does not produce minutes and its recommendations are reported directly to the General Assembly.
+Recommendations are reported directly to the General Assembly.